-- Position the outboard vertical and remove the top cowl. - Remove the oil filler cap.
+1. Position the outboard vertically, and remove the top cowl.

+Remove the oil filler cap.
 Wipe oil off the dipstick and screw the oil filler cap back into the oil fill hole completely.
-Remove the oil filler cap and check oil level on dipstick.
-Oil must be between full mark and add mark.
-If oil level is low, add oil to bring level no higher than the full mark.
+Remove the oil filler cap and check the oil level on the dipstick.
+The oil must be between the full mark and the add mark.
+If the oil level is low, add oil to bring the level no higher than the full mark.

-NOTE: If oil level is at the add mark, add 100 ml (3 oz) of oil.
+NOTE: If the oil level is at the add mark, add 100 ml (3 oz) of oil.

-NOTE: Under certain conditions, the operating temperature of four-stroke outboard engines may not get hot enough to evaporate the normal fuel and moisture that accumulate in the crankcase.
+NOTE: Under certain conditions, the engine operating temperature may not get high enough to evaporate the normal moisture that accumulates in the crankcase.
 These conditions include operating at idle for long periods, repeated short trips, slow speed or quick stop-and-go operation, and operating in cooler climates.
-This additional fuel and moisture that collects in the crankcase eventually ends up in the oil sump and will add to the total volume of oil that appears on the dipstick reading.
+Additional moisture that collects in the crankcase eventually ends up in the oil sump, adding to the total volume of oil that appears on the dipstick reading.
 This increase in oil volume is known as oil dilution.

 Outboard engines can typically handle large amounts of oil dilution without causing durability problems.
-However, to ensure extended life of the outboard engine, Mercury recommends that the oil be changed regularly following the oil change interval and using the recommended oil quality.
-It is further recommended that if your outboard is operated frequently in the conditions described above, that more frequent oil change intervals be considered.
+However, to ensure extended life of the outboard engine, change the oil regularly, following the recommended oil change interval and using the recommended oil quality.
+If your outboard is operated frequently in the conditions described above, consider more frequent oil change intervals.